databoy5000/project-3-server/README.md

 1. Define general app specifications, its models and descending API endpoints.
 2. Construct wireframes.
 3. Build cycle:
-    - Task planning/coordinating as a team
+    - Task planning/coordinating as a team,
-    - Code
+    - Code,
-    - Test
+    - Test,
-    - Troubleshoot & fix errors
+    - Troubleshoot & fix errors,
-    - Push working feature to GitHub
+    - Push working feature to GitHub.
-4. Syle completed components/pages
+4. Style completed components/pages.
-5. Final tests to validate app flow and design finishing
+5. Final tests to validate app flow and design finishing.
-6. Backend & Frontend deployment
+6. Backend & Frontend deployment.

 During the <ins>build cycle</ins>, we worked our way linearly from the back-end to the front-end, clearly defining tasks (one or multiple complete features per task) between team members to work through them separately to have minimum overlap, avoiding merge conflicts and/or work being done twice.